saharabanu/food-deliver/README.md

 # Design With Nextjs and Tailwind and bootstrap mixed
  I have used in this project Nextjs and Tailwind.
+I have also used redux ,react hook form and react-hot-toast for notify and swiper carousel.
  I have designed this project and mapped all data using redux rqt query.
+I have filtered data  show differently using IsPopular and IsRecommended.I have also added searching functionality and some hover effect.
+I have attached a add more button.
+Any one can send data using this form but data will show only in console and not sent in database.